zencart/documentation/content/user/admin_pages/catalog/featured.md

 weight: 130
 ---

-This page allows you to view, add, edit or delete [featured products](/user/products/featured_products/).
+This page allows you to manage the list of featured products.
+Products may be added to or removed from this list, and their dates for being on the list may optionally be set.
+Since 1.5.7, products may be added by ID or by selection from a dropdown list.

+Featured products are displayed prominently when your customers browser your catalog.
 Read more about how [Featured Products](/user/products/featured_products/) are handled in the storefront.